Sound recording

 Pink Floyd.
 1998.
 Delicate Sound of Thunder.
 CBS 4631612, compact disc.

-Style notes for this reference type
+Tips for this reference type

 • If the performer or conductor (or similar) is more relevant than the composer, they may be listed first.

 • Include any information about the work that is relevant, including performers, conductors, performance dates, medium and publisher details.
+See Manual 14.163 for more examples.

 • For the date, include the date of the recording, the copyright date or published date included with the recording.
-If a date cannot be found consult a library catalog or other resource; citations without a date are generally unacceptable.
+If a date cannot be found consult a library catalogue or other resource; citations without a date are generally unacceptable.
 If no date can be found, use “n.d.” (for no date).